-S. Assessment Criteria Marks No. objective 1.
+S. No. Assessment objective Criteria Marks 1.
 Choice of Technique/ Detailed procedure & Presentation Overall format, referencing (footnotes &/or bibliography), title page, header/footer, etc. 4 2.
 Analysis and evaluation Candidate should be able to: Interpret, analyze and evaluate critically a range of evidence to present reasoned, substantiated arguments/ statement.
 3 3.
 Viva Range of questions based on the project only.
-3 TOTAL 10
+3 TOTAL